Amanda Root: Life and career

 In 2011, she starred as Hester Collyer in a stage production of The Deep Blue Sea at the Chichester Festival Theatre.
 She also played Amanda in Margaret Thatcher biopic The Iron Lady opposite Meryl Streep and continued to make further guest appearances in television crime dramas, such as DCI Banks, The Tunnel and Death in Paradise.
 In 2016, she appeared as Cecy in wartime comedy drama Their Finest.
 In 2017, Root featured in an episode of hit BBC drama Sherlock as Emma Welsborough.
 Later that same year, she starred as Queen Victoria in historical drama The Black Prince; the film explored the complex relationship between Victoria and Duleep Singh, the last Maharajah of the Sikh Empire.
 In 2018, she played Carol Finch in six episodes of ITV drama Unforgotten, and Virginia Scott-Watson in Patrick Melrose.
 On stage, she played governess Miss Madrigal in a Chichester Festival Theatre production of The Chalk Garden.
 In 2020, she appeared on television in popular BBC drama Call the Midwife and ITV thriller miniseries The Sister, and on film in British drama Summerland as social worker Mrs Lawrence.

 In 2021, she played Sister Brumfett in one episode of Dalgliesh.
 The following year, she played Cynthia in a film adaptation of Alan Bennett's 2018 play Allelujah!.
 She also appeared in BBC mystery thriller The Capture.
 In 2023, Root featured in two episodes of romantic comedy drama series You & Me.
 She also had a supporting role in true-life crime drama The Sixth Commandment, based on the murder of Peter Farquhar.
 Root played Farquhar's sister-in-law Sue Farquhar.
-In 2024, she featured in three episodes of black comedy drama Baby Reindeer, which premiered on Netflix to critical acclaim.The series went on to win six Primetime Emmys and two Golden Globes.
+In 2024, she featured in three episodes of black comedy drama Baby Reindeer, which premiered on Netflix to critical acclaim.
+The series went on to win six Primetime Emmys and two Golden Globes.
 Later that year, she portrayed English abbess Elizabeth Zouche in four episodes of BBC historical drama series Wolf Hall: The Mirror and the Light, based on the novel by Hilary Mantel.

 In 2025, Root appeared in the penultimate episode of long-running ITV crime drama Vera as Deena Corbridge.
-She is set to feature in upcoming British crime thriller Lazarus for Amazon Prime; filming for the series began in February 2024.
+She then featured in British crime thriller Lazarus for Amazon Prime; filming for the series began in February 2024 and it was released in October 2025..
+That year also saw Root return to the stage for the first time in seven years, playing the Duchess of York opposite Jonathan Bailey in Richard II at the Bridge Theatre, directed by Nicholas Hytner.

+In July 2026, it was announced that Root had been cast as English novelist George Eliot in the Royal Shakespeare Company's upcoming adaptation of Middlemarch.
+The production will premiere at the Swan Theatre in Stratford-upon-Avon and is due to run from October 2026 to January 2027.